• Documentation

 • Confluence whiteboards, databases, and live pages.

-• Other free-text areas such as labels, space descriptions, or templates.
+• Other free-text areas such as labels, space descriptions, templates, sprint names, project descriptions, and field configurations.

 Content is scanned on create and update

-We scan the content at the point a new page, blog post is created or an existing page is updated.
+We scan the content at the point a new page, blog post, or issue is created or an existing page is updated.

 There’s currently no way to scan all your existing content (without it being updated).